 - purchasing eggs from a reputable, licensed source or a trusted local farmer

-- always storing eggs in the refrigerator at 40°F (4°C) and making sure they are refrigerated before purchase
+- storing eggs in the refrigerator at 40°F (4.4°C)

-- washing hands and all exposed surfaces with soap and water immediately after coming into contact with raw eggs
+- washing the hands and all exposed surfaces with soap and water immediately after coming into contact with raw eggs

 - cooking scrambled eggs until firm